Panko Crusted Broccoli is a low-carb, healthy, and delicious treat. Enjoy this broccoli recipe as an appetizer or side dish.

 That’s all great for our bodies, I happen to think broccoli tastes amazing as well!

 Panko Crusted Broccoli Tips

 - Choose broccoli with florets that are compact and not bruised.
 They should be uniformly colored with no yellowing.
 They should not have any yellow flowers blooming.
 The stalk and stems should be firm with no slimy spots on the stem or on the florets.
-If leaves are attached, they should be vibrant in color and not wilted.
+If leaves are attached, they should be vibrant and not wilted.

 - Cut florets into quarters for quick and even cooking.

 - I used panko breadcrumbs in this recipe, you can also use regular breadcrumbs or crushed crackers.
 (Note: using buttery crackers will significantly raise the calorie and fat count.
-Considering using a low-fat wheat or nut and rice cracker instead.)
+Consider using a low-fat wheat or nut and rice cracker instead.)

 - 1 head broccoli about 4 cups, florets cut off with about 2 inches of stem